A classification result for eternal mean convex flows of finite total curvature type: Proof of theorem

 Now, a technical issue is that the multiplicity of convergence here may depend on the sequence $s_k$.
-Above we showed first that $\partial H_{-\infty}$ was minimal and then showed the multiplicity of convergence was independent of sequence, but how we will proceed here the steps are reversed.
+In the expository lemma above, lemma \ref{farpast_easy}, we first showed that $\partial H_{-\infty}$ was minimal and then showed the multiplicity of convergence was independent of sequence, but how we will proceed here the steps are reversed and this point on multiplicity we'll soon see is important.
 Note since $M_t$ is embedded the number of sheets in the sheeting theorem must agree in overlaps of balls where it applies, so since we can apply it away from a discrete set of points the multiplicity of convergence must be constant on connected components of $\partial H_{-\infty}$ for a given sequence $s_k$.
 By the uniform entropy bound, this number is uniformly bounded above independent of the sequence.
 Suppose on a connected component of $\partial H_{-\infty}$ the convergence is with multiplicity $a$ along $s_k$ and $b$ along say the sequence $s_k'$ with $a \neq b$.
 Intertwining the sequences to get a sequence $s_\ell$, we see that by the smoothness of the flow there must be times $t_k$ between $t + s_\ell$ and $t + s_{\ell + 1}$ for which the flow is not sheeted away from a set of small balls over $\partial H_{-\infty} \cap B(0,R)$.
-Taking a subsequence of this as above (using the sheeting theorem, etc.) we gain a contradiction, so the multiplicity of convergence must be independent of converging sequenece.
-Then by another compactness contradiction argument with Allard's compactness theorem we can see the varifold convergence of $M_{t+s}$ is full/true in $s \to -\infty$.
-Considering the defintion of Brakke flow convergence this gives the Brakke flow $M_{-\infty, t}$ defined above is independent of the sequence $s_i \to -\infty$ choosen, implying $M_{-\infty,t}$ $M_{-\infty, t + \delta}$ are the same for any $\delta$.
+Taking a subsequence of this as above (using the sheeting theorem, etc.) we gain a contradiction, so the multiplicity of convergence must be independent of converging sequence. $ $

+As a consequence, by another compactness contradiction argument with Allard's compactness theorem, we can see the varifold convergence of $M_{t+s}$ is full/true in $s \to -\infty$ (again, within any given fixed bounded domain of $\R^3$).
+Considering the definition of Brakke flow convergence this gives the Brakke flow $M_{-\infty, t}$ defined above is independent of the sequence $s_i \to -\infty$ chosen, implying $M_{-\infty,t}$ $M_{-\infty, t + \delta}$ are the same for any $\delta$.
 Hence we find again that $M_{-\infty, t}$ is time independent.
 As discussed in chapter 5 of \cite{Ton}, this implies that $M_t$ is stationary or so that $|H| = 0$ a.e. on $M_{-\infty, t}$.
-We write this stationary set as $M_{-\infty}$ like before. $ $
+We write this stationary set as $M_{-\infty}$ like in the expository lemma. $ $